Part One of a five part series “Roadmap to using VOWs in Real Estate”

 Follow this series for comprehensive VOW information

-This is the first part of a series of articles on Virtual Office Websites, or VOW.
-To view the rest of the series you can go to https://www.wavgroup.com .
-The series will describe how VOW’s can help real estate professionals secure new clients, work more effectively with buyers and sellers and help secure clients for life.
+This is the first part of a series of articles on Virtual Office Websites or VOW.
+The following compilation will describe how VOW’s can help real estate professionals secure new clients, work more effectively with buyers and sellers and help secure clients for life.

 Subsequent articles will include how to leverage VOWs throughout the lifecycle of the relationship between agents and their clients.
 Future topics for the series will be: